john-seb/john-seb.github.io/content/articles/rmdref/index.md

 To paraphrase Prof Alex Slocum[^1][^2], if you are a serious researcher in this century, you should have a website; and if you don’t, don’t expect to talk.
 I believe that he's absolutely right!

-I use markdown extensively to write everything from emails to technical documents and manuscripts.
+I often use markdown to write everything from emails to technical documents and manuscripts.

 These are *shortcuts/ tricks/ resources* that I’ve looked up over time.
 Just posting it here for future reference- yours and mine.
 </div>